naudo/oop_lesson/README.md

 Simply calling the class as if it were a function creates a new rock for us to use.
 Here, we assign it to the variable 'rock'.

-As a quirk of this particular game enginer we've written, we have to register this rock with the game board so that it displays.
+As a quirk of this particular game engine we've written, we have to register this rock with the game board so that it displays.
 We do that by calling GAME\_BOARD.register().
 After that, the rock can then be placed on the board with the GAME\_BOARD.set\_el() method.
 For the purposes of this exercise, when we place objects on our game board, we put the code in the initialize() function.
 The full code for that looks like this.

 **DO NOT COPY/PASTE PLZ**